CEDA Archive Web Download Service

 Non-JAMSIN users may avoid this issue is to download via the CEDA archive FTP service, or to split large downloads into more manageable chunks.

-JASMIN USERS: Remember also that if you are doing your data analysis on JASMIN, you do not normally need to download the data to work with it in a Group Workspace: the CEDA archive data is nearly all available online read-only and can be processed directly, in place, though some access restrictions may be in place.
+JASMIN USERS: Remember also that if you are doing your data analysis on JASMIN, you do not normally need to download the data as the CEDA archive data is available as a read-only file system.

 Downloading multiple files from a single directory